FTariq/Git-and-GitHub-Tutorial/README.md

 Git creates a 'repository' to store our complete file history, insertions/deletions made, backups of previous versions, and so on: this is the main gist of version control.
 There are two ways to start a repository.
 You can create and clone a GitHub repository, or create a local repository and then push to a GitHub repository.

-To clone, create an initial repo on GitHub, with a name, description, and a README.md (this will ensure a master branch has been created, and it's good practice to do so anyway).
+To clone, create an initial repo on GitHub, with a name, description, and a README.md (a testing file such as this is necessary for the rest of this tutorial, and it's good practice to do so anyway).
 Then to clone this repo to your current local directory:
 ```
 git clone [URL]
 ```